SeisComP3/seiscomp3/doc/base/api-python.rst

       Returns the parent ParameterSet if available.
 Returns None if the parent is not a ParameterSet.
 This is a convenience wrapper for parent().

+   .. py:method:: sensorLocation()

+      :rtype: SensorLocation

+      Returns the parent SensorLocation if available.
+Returns None if the parent is not a SensorLocation.
+This is a convenience wrapper for parent().

+   .. py:method:: station()

+      :rtype: Station

+      Returns the parent Station if available.
+Returns None if the parent is not a Station.
+This is a convenience wrapper for parent().

+   .. py:method:: network()

+      :rtype: Network

+      Returns the parent Network if available.
+Returns None if the parent is not a Network.
+This is a convenience wrapper for parent().

    .. py:method:: assign(other)